Fork me on GitHub

 <closureChunkOutputType>

 Regardless of input type, the compiler will normalize all files and bundle them together.
 By default, a single output file is produced.
-However, this may not work for you if your application is really big.
+However, this may not work for you if your application is big.
 In that case, you may want to have the compiler break your code up into multiple chunks that can be loaded separately.
 You will design your application so that the code you always need gets loaded in an initial chunk, probably from a <script> tag, then that chunk will load others (which may load still others) as needed in order to support the user's actions. (e.g. The user may request a new display view, which requires you to load the code for showing that view.)

 • GLOBAL_NAMESPACE (Chunks as Scripts using a Global Namespace): This is the default option and the compiler will produce standard scripts.
 This mode is normally paired with the closureOutputWrapper flag for script isolation and the closureRenamePrefixNamespace flag so that symbols can be referenced across chunks.

-• ES_MODULES (Chunks as Ecmacript modules): The compiler will output es modules and cross chunk references will utilize the import and export statements.
+• ES_MODULES (Chunks as EcmaScript modules): The compiler will output es modules and cross chunk references will utilize the import and export statements.
 Since modules have built in isolation and modern browsers know how to load them, this option is by far the easiest.

 • Type: com.google.javascript.jscomp.CompilerOptions$ChunkOutputType